steph-xue/email/README.md

 ## Overview

-This project demonstrates the design and implementation of a functional email client from the ground up, covering both a responsive client side interface and the server side logic behind it.
-The frontend is built with JavaScript, HTML, CSS, and Bootstrap, and renders each view (Inbox, Sent, Archive, Compose, and Email Detail) dynamically.
-Rather than reloading the page for each interaction, the interface communicates with the backend asynchronously in the background, which keeps the application quick and responsive to use.
-The backend is built with Django and Python, handling account authentication, a JSON API that sends, retrieves, and updates messages, and persistent storage of all user and email data in a SQLite database.
+This project replicates the core functionality of a modern email client, allowing users to create an account, sign in, read and send messages, reply to existing emails, and organize their inbox across sent and archived folders.
+The frontend is built with JavaScript, HTML, CSS, and Bootstrap and dynamically renders each view, including Inbox, Sent, Archive, Compose, and Email Detail.
+Rather than reloading the page after each interaction, the interface communicates with the backend asynchronously, keeping the experience responsive.
+The backend is built with Python and Django and handles user authentication, a JSON API for sending, retrieving, and updating messages, and persistent storage of account and email data in a SQLite database.

 <br>